A Look At Disaster Report 4 Demo

-After the earthquake hits the city you’ll gather with others in an open space that also serves as a saving point for your game.
-Moving around is very dangerous since the earth keeps shaking and urban features will soon collapse around you.
+After the earthquake hits the city, you’ll gather with others in an open space that also serves as a safe point for your game.
+Moving around is very dangerous since the Earth keeps shaking, and urban features will soon collapse around you.

-In a time of real disasters and emergencies, I realize that a game like this one could help us to exorcise some of our fears, but for the time being, I don’t feel like playing it.
-Maybe its time will come, but right now I just need some action.
+In a time of real disasters and emergencies, I realise that a game like this one could help us to exorcise some of our fears, but for the time being, I don’t feel like playing it.
+Maybe it’s time will come, but right now I just need some action.

 Leave a Reply